suzan-sheikh/Collaborative-Study-Platform-Client/README.md

 VITE_appId=***************
 ```

-The first six api key you will get form firebase.
+The six api key you will get form firebase.

 3. After setting environment variable you can run or build your project.